The Capture of El Chapo Guzman–What Happens Next?

 3. “Manufactured fracture”

 The end result of the bust could be a fracturing of the Sinaloa Cartel, such as happened before with the Gulf Cartel and La Familia.
 Some security strategists favor this result because it theoretically reduces the threat to the State as the groups are broken into smaller entities as happened in Colombia.
 However, based on previous experience in Mexico this is the worst scenario in terms of the impact on public safety and violence.
-Moreover, the brutality and lack of centralized control often common among the splinter groups ends up being more of a threat.
+The brutality and lack of centralized control often common among the splinter groups ends up being more of a threat than the powerful parent cartel.
 My take is that this will not happen, at least not in the short term, to the Sinaloa Cartel.

 4. “Confirming disaster”